puavous/synti2/synti2/doc/assembly16_1k/README.txt

 http://users.jyu.fi/~nieminen/instanssi2016_nieminen_spinoff_1k.pdf

+This is a "spinoff" from the older 4k synth project, and so far I've publish these 1k codes in the doc/ directory of that one.

 What else.. fuzzdealer.nfo is the info text file included in the entry zip.
 LICENSE.txt credits some authors I've imitated.
 Have fun coding, everybody!